elladuffy17/htb-ai-agent/README.md

   - **Purpose**: Connect the VM to the HTB network to assign it an HTB IP (e.g., `10.10.14.7`) for challenge access.
   - **Steps**:
     1. Sign up for an HTB account at `hackthebox.com`.
-    2. In the VM, download your OpenVPN configuration file (e.g., `academy-regular.ovpn` or `lab_elladuffy217.ovpn`) for the specified challenge you are playing.
-Since we are tackling the Sunday challenge, navigate to `https://app.hackthebox.com/machines/136` using a browser (e.g., Firefox in Parrot OS) to grab the OpenVPN file.
+    2. In the VM, download your OpenVPN configuration file (e.g., `academy-regular.ovpn` or `lab_elladuffy217.ovpn`) which is used to connect to the HTB network.
     3. Install OpenVPN in the VM:
     ```bash
     sudo apt update